Massage Therapy

 - Reduces and relieves stress and anxiety.

-- Increases energy levels and endurance in physical activities.
+- Increases energy and endurance in physical activities.

-- Strengthen the body’s internal chi energy (the life force that flows through our meridians).
+- Strengthen the body’s internal Chi energy (the life force that flows through our organs and meridians).

 History of Thai Massage